-[28] Condominium.
-A form of individual ownership of a unit, combined with joint ownership of common areas of the building and grounds in a development. ("Georgia Condominium Act," Georgia Code Annotated 85-16E.)
+Condominium.
+A form of individual ownership of a unit, combined with joint ownership of common areas of the building and grounds in a development, as defined under the "Georgia Condominium Act," O.C.G.A. § 44-3-70 et seq.

-[28.1] Convenience store.
-Establishment selling a limited variety of pre-packaged food items, beverages, including alcoholic beverages, tobacco products, and over the counter pharmaceutical items.
-(Added September 24, 2012, ZA13-004)

-[28.2] Reserved.
-(Deleted January 24, 2022, ZA21-002)

-[29] Construction, actual.
-Actual construction means the commencement and continuous uninterrupted prosecution of construction pursuant to a permit or certificate of appropriateness which includes the permanent placement and fastening of materials to the land or structure for which the permit or certificate of appropriateness has been issued.
+Construction.
+The commencement and continuous uninterrupted prosecution of construction pursuant to a permit or certificate of appropriateness which includes the permanent placement and fastening of materials to the land or structure for which the permit or certificate of appropriateness has been issued.
 Where demolition, grading, clearing, excavation, or removal of an existing structure has been substantially begun preparatory to new construction, such excavation, demolition or removal shall be deemed to be actual construction, provided that work shall be reasonably continuous until the completion of the new construction involved.
 Filling, grading and the installation of the drainage facilities shall be considered a part of construction.
 If construction is not going to be continuous over the life of the project, the applicant must disclose the phasing of the construction activity if there will be an interruption of construction or activity before the completion of the project.
+References in the text to “actual construction” shall mean the same as “construction.”
 (Amended January 10, 1994, ZA94-01-01)

+Consumer Goods Establishment.
+Establishments that sell consumer goods at retail, such as antique stores; art galleries; bicycle sales, rental, services, or repair; bulk retailing; catering establishments; convenience store; department stores; florist and gift shops; hobby and craft shops; home building and garden supplies stores; monument or headstone sales establishments; and similar uses (e.g., floor covering stores, window treatment stores, camera stores, optical goods stores, shoe stores, luggage stores, jewelry stores, piece goods stores, and pet shops).
+There are two (2) sizes of consumer goods establishments - a consumer goods establishment (five thousand (5,000) square feet or less) has a maximum of five thousand (5,000) square feet of gross floor area; a consumer goods establishment (more than five thousand (5,000) square feet) has more than five thousand (5,000) square feet of gross floor area.
+A consumer goods establishment does not include a grocery or neighborhood market, which are listed as separate uses.

+Contractor’s Office (includes lawn care, pool and pest control services).
+An establishment used by a building, heating, plumbing, electrical, or other development contractor or an establishment primarily engaged in providing lawn care services (e.g., mowing, aeration, seeding, fertilizer, landscaping), swimming pool services (e.g., cleaning, draining, equipment repair), or pest control services (e.g., inspection, extermination) that serves as both an office and for the storage of a limited quantity of materials, supplies, and equipment inside.
+Outdoor storage is considered a specific and separate use under this COMMERCIAL USE category for a Contractor’s Office and requires a conditional use permit.
+Outdoor storage is a permitted or limited use as a “contractor’s yard” under the INDUSTRIAL USE category (SEE WHOLESALE, WAREHOUSE, STORAGE AND DISTRIBUTION).

+Convenience store.
+Establishment selling products and other commodities intended primarily to serve the day-to-day needs of residents in the immediate neighborhood, or the traveling public, including a limited variety of pre-packaged food items, beverages, including alcoholic beverages, tobacco products, and over the counter pharmaceutical items.
+(Added September 24, 2012, ZA13-004)

-[30] County.
-Bibb County, Georgia.
+County.
+Macon-Bibb County, Georgia.